partykit/partykit/apps/docs/src/content/docs/guides/deploying-your-partykit-server.md

 npm partykit deploy
 ```

 If you’re running PartyKit for the first time, you will be prompted to log in using GitHub.
-A new browser window will open with a device activation page where you can paste the code that was automatically copied to your clipboard from the terminal output.
+A new browser window will open with a device activation page.

 Next, you will be asked to grant permissions to PartyKit.
 Once you do that, your app will be deployed to your `partykit.dev` domain, which will follow the pattern of `[your project's name].[your GitHub username].partykit.dev`.

-After the domain has been provisioned (up to two minutes), share the link with your friends and play with it live 🥳
+After the domain has been provisioned (up to two minutes), you can share the link with your friends and play with it live 🥳

 ## Deploying with environment variables